 Replacement blades come in different types and are removed in different ways.
-For proper type and length, see Maintenance Replacement Parts \$\phi\$ 425.
+For proper windshield wiper blade length and type, see Maintenance Replacement Parts ⇔ 330.

 Allowing the wiper arm to touch the windshield when no wiper blade is installed could damage the windshield.
 Any damage that occurs would not be covered by the vehicle warranty.
 Do not allow the wiper arm to touch the windshield.